Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 import { useCallStateHooks } from '@stream-io/video-react-sdk'; // all call state hooks are available in the useCallStateHooks() object // your IDE should help you to explore all of them const { useCallCallingState, useParticipantCount } = useCallStateHooks(); const callingState = useCallCallingState(); const participantCount = useParticipantCount();

-To render the UI, you can either use SDK provided components or build your own on top of our Core Components and Call State Hooks.
+To render the UI, we can either use SDK provided components or build our own on top of the Core Components and Call State Hooks.

 Step 3 - Joining from the web